airboxlab/airboxlab.github.io/_posts/2021-01-24-smart_control.md

 ## HVAC components control optimization: context

 According to [US Energy Information Agency](https://www.eia.gov/consumption/commercial/reports/2012/energyusage/), HVAC systems were responsible for not less than 40% of energy consumption in commercial buildings in 2012.
-Which such a significant footprint, everyone has an interest in optimizing their control and operations.
+With such a significant footprint, everyone has an interest in optimizing their control and operations.

 Below diagram gives a simplified description of such HVAC system, of _VAV_ type, as we find in many buildings in US,